Casey Anthony: Her Dad Says He Believes She Killed Caylee Amid Rumors That She’s Pregnant Again

 — Vinnie Politan (@VinniePolitan) April 12, 2017

 Ultimately, Casey Anthony would be charged with murder in connection with her daughter’s disappearance, even before Caylee’s body was found.
-The South Florida mom, now widely recognized as “the most hated mom in America” was in prison awaiting trial when Caylee’s skeletal corpse was found not far from her parent’s home in December of 2008, six months after she disappeared.
-Newly released footage shows Casey’s inexplicable jailhouse reaction to the discovery of her daughter’s body (described then on television simply as remains – it would take days for the skeleton to be positively identified as Caylee Anthony by the medical examiner).
+The South Florida mom, now widely recognized as “the most hated mom in America,” was in prison awaiting trial when Caylee’s skeletal corpse was found not far from her parent’s home in December of 2008, six months after she disappeared.
+Newly released footage shows Casey’s inexplicable jailhouse reaction to the discovery of her daughter’s body (described at the time on television simply as remains — it would take days for the skeleton to be positively identified as Caylee Anthony by the medical examiner).

 According to the prosecution in the Casey Anthony murder trial, Casey deliberately killed her “inconvenient” child with chloroform.
-The District Attorney would present photos of Casey living it up at the bars, even participating in a “hot body” contest after Caylee disappeared but prior to that disappearance being reported.
+The district attorney would present photos of Casey living it up at the bars, even participating in a “hot body” contest after Caylee disappeared but prior to that disappearance being reported.
 Additionally, the prosecution provided evidence that the Anthony family home computer was used to make chloroform-related searches prior to Caylee’s disappearance and ultimate death.

 Casey Anthony dancing at a Hot Body Contest days after Caylee went "missing."
 Yeah because that's how a mother behaves when that happens. ???? pic.twitter.com/FCYEtT745U